goshippo/about-us/README.md

 First we need to define a common language so we all know what we're talking about.

-So let's start with the summary: _Team Success, through core behaviors, measured by what matters_ :boom:
+So let's start with the summary: _Our guiding philosophy, implemented by core behaviors, measured by what matters_ :boom:

-### Team Success
+### Our Guiding Philosophy

 <img src=https://trello-attachments.s3.amazonaws.com/5c682520f6d8a07482e12970/1078x765/d21d65a8818d6d392c3e27e69fd699e3/image.jpeg.jpg width=50% height=50%>